kyma-project/cli/docs/extensibility/inputs.md

 ## type

 The `.type` field defines the variable type of argument or flags.
-Using `type` results in input validation, so Kyma CLI validates if the user passes the int value for the `int` type.
+Using `type` results in input validation, so Kyma CLI validates if the user passes the integer value for the `int` type.

 **Possible types:**